unm-digital-history/campus-history/essays/unm-fiestas/index.md

 {% include figure.html class="img-right" width="48%" caption=" Poster of UNM Fiestas for the year 2019 hosted and ran by ASUNM [Source](https://news.unm.edu/news/asunms-student-special-events-hosts-fiestas-2019)" src="images/Fiestas-2019.jpg" %}

 One of UNMs most known and loved events of the year is Fiestas!
 Fiestas is now a widely known event not only for the students that attend the university of New Mexico,  but also for everyone in the state.
 What started as a Three day rodeo event dated back to the 1960s now turned into one of the biggest events in the state.
-This event now consists of multiple artists and multiple headlines with a vast variety of music taste for everyone to enjoy. [^note1]
+This event now consists of multiple artists and multiple headlines with a vast variety of music taste for everyone to enjoy.

-[^note1]: "Num bubble at the end of P1" This is my citation at the end of the FIRST paragraph.

-Paragragh 2 Aliquam in sapien mauris.
-Aliquam erat volutpat.
-Nunc congue ultrices lacus, a efficitur massa pulvinar at.
-Sed luctus orci sed sem commodo, in rhoncus orci sagittis.
-Duis in sagittis arcu.
-Donec dictum aliquam congue.
-Nulla varius ipsum vitae nibh dapibus, et tincidunt turpis gravida.
-Sed hendrerit nisl in elit accumsan tincidunt.
-Mauris dolor ante, vehicula a turpis at, finibus suscipit mauris.
-Curabitur vitae commodo felis.
-Nulla facilisi.
-Suspendisse tincidunt elit finibus, porta felis vel, varius lacus.[^note2]

-[^note2]: This is my citation at the end of the SECOND paragraph.

-Sed efficitur leo in magna pretium, euismod malesuada risus interdum.
-Proin sed libero et enim pulvinar convallis non eget est. Sed ultrices dui vitae enim semper accumsan.
-Duis quis aliquam nulla.
-Aenean scelerisque lacus vel pretium viverra.
-Sed id faucibus turpis.
-Etiam nec pellentesque lacus.
+The way the Fiestas is organized is through sponsorships.
+This is a key role that is part of the organization that runs this event.
+We first have to find sponsorships like in past years like KIND and Raising Canes.
+This and a portion of the ASUNM fee is used to contract the artist too!
+There is also a Fiestas committee that is also in charge of rule making and any new regulations that might be needed for future events

+Some of these important regulations that are new to the event are the use of a clear bag policy, no outside food or water and no digital cameras.
+These are rules that are updated on a yearly basis and are subject to change but it is always good to know and research these regulations before attending the event to prepare in time.

+This event is also now a UNM student only event which is also very important to know as IDs will be checked.
+In recent events you are able to bring a plus one but always make sure that is available as these are subject to change.

 {% include juxtapose.html
 image1="images/mvh-tv-room.jpg"